nextg-wireless/training-5g/docs/source/index.rst

 This installs a couple important packages required by OAI gNB and UE, including libsctp-dev, libtool, SIMDE and most importantly, ASN.1.
 The installation logs are not displayed on your terminal, it will be written to file in your log directory, double check to ensure ASN.1 was installed properly.
-See parts of the logs for this step below:

 Install nrscope dependencies: